benw000/Simulation-Engine/README.md

 #### Packaging
 - We package the project as a pip install-able module with `pyproject.toml`, which contains our small list of dependencies
-- Depending on future development this may be complemented by a Docker image, compiled binary or webap for easier sharing.
+- Depending on future development this may be complemented by a Docker image, compiled binary or webap for easier distribution.

 ### Reflections